EEOC & TWC Employer Defense in Houston, Texas

 Remember, you cannot fire, demote, or otherwise punish an employee – including even minor actions – for filing a complaint.
 Even if the EEOC decides the original charge of discrimination is without merit, an underlying retaliation complaint could be a serious charge.
 This is another reason the guidance of experienced counsel can be critical to resolving the issue quickly.

-To get through an EEOC complaint without additional legal trouble, work with the EEOC employer defense attorneys at Hendershot Cowart P.C.
-We proudly serve employers in Houston and throughout Texas.
+To get through an EEOC complaint without additional legal trouble, work with our EEOC employer defense attorneys.
+Our team proudly serves employers in Houston and throughout Texas.

 How Do You Defend Against an EEOC Complaint?